 Sprouted Grain Bread

 Finally, sprouted grains are perfectly suited for sprouted grain breads.
-While the most obvious choices are sprouted wheat, rye, or barley, sprouted legumes such as lentils and beans can also be added to bread dough in small quantities.
+While the most obvious choices are sprouted wheat, rye, or barley sprout, sprouted legumes such as lentils and beans can also be added to bread dough in small quantities.
+These diverse options of sprouted grains and legumes offer a range of flavors and nutritional benefits, contributing to the wholesome goodness of sprouted grain breads.